 Where is the diamond?

-2. Invite each player to write a short detective story in their notebook, answering these quiestions.
-Allow them a reasonable amount of time for completing this task.
+3. Explain to the players that each of them should, on their own, write a short detective story in their notebook, answering these quiestions.
+Allow them a reasonable amount of time to complete this task.
 While the students are writing, circulate, monitor and assist, if necessary.

 How to Play.
-When everyone is ready, bring the class to order.
-Afterwards, invite the players to take it in turns reading out their essays.
-The winner of the game is the participant, whose detective story is considered to be the best.
-If necessary, you can invite the players to vote.
+When everyone has finished, bring the class to order.
+Afterwards, invite Player A to come to the borad, to stand facing the other game participants and to read out their detective.
+Then it is Player B, whose turn to come to the board and so on.
+The game continues around the circle as long as all the detectives have been read out.
+The winner of the game is the student, whose detective is considered to be the best.
+If necessary, you can ask the game participants to vote.

-Advice.
-Since the task takes a long time to complete, it would be more feasible to set it for homework.
-In this case, the game itself should be carried out in the following lesson.
+1. Since the task takes a long time to complete, it would be more feasible to set it for homework.
+In this case, the game itself should be carried out in the next lesson.

 2. In order to orginize the assessment or/and vote, after Player A has read out their essay, you might give them an average mark, for example five points.
 Then you or/and other game participants assess the essay of Palyer B in comparison with that of Player A and so on.